 - a sharp increase in engagement: as a result of the four week health promotion and roadshow events in November/December 2015, 882 Capita employees actively signed themselves up to be part of the ongoing communications and reminders around health and wellbeing, an increase in engagement among employees of more than 200%;

-- more employees signing up for the health screening benefit as an option than ever before: a 17% increase in uptake (in 2014-2015, 382 employees selected a health screening benefit, which has immediately risen to 446);
+- more employees signing up for the health assessment benefit as an option than ever before: a 17% increase in uptake (in 2014-2015, 382 employees selected a health assessment benefit, which has immediately risen to 446);

 - reaching new groups of employees who’d not considered the option: in some offices there had been low levels of uptake, and here the rise was 30-50%.